pnieves2019/MAELAS/README.md

 vasp_mae, vasp_mae_jsub and vasp_mae_0 (interconnected bash scripts to run VASP calculations automatically) vasp_mae_cp_oszicar (bash script to get the calculated OSZICAR_0_0_C files after VASP calculation is finished)

 The generated files vasp_mae, vasp_mae_jsub and vasp_mae_0 are interconnected scripts to submit jobs in HPC facilities.
 One needs only to execute the file vasp_mae in order to run all VASP jobs automatically.
+Note that the user might need to modify vasp_mae_jsub depending on the cluster or local computer queuing system.
 You can specify some job settings in these scripts by adding more tags in the command line.
 For instance,

-python3 maelas.py -m -i POSCAR_rlx -k 70 –s1 1 0 0 –s2 0 0 1 -t 48 -c 24 -q qprod -a OPEN-00-00 -f /scratch/example_mag
+maelas -m -i POSCAR_rlx -k 70 -s1 1 0 0 -s2 0 0 1 -t 48 -c 24 -q qprod -a OPEN-00-00 -f /scratch/example_mag

 where -t 48 indicates that the number of maximum CPU hours for the VASP calculation is 48 hours,-c 24 means that the number of cores for the VASP calculation is 24, -q qprod set to production queuethe type of queue in HPC facilities, -a OPEN-00-00 is the project identification number for running jobs in HPC facilities and -f /scratch/example_mag is the folder where you want to run VASP calculations.
 This procedure might be helpful for high-throughput routines.
 More options can be added in these script files through the terminal command line, to see them just type

-python3 maelas.py –h
+maelas -h

 ----------------------------------------------------------------------------------------------------
 Step 3: Generation of VASP files for the calculation of anisotropic magnetostriction coefficients
 ----------------------------------------------------------------------------------------------------

-Copy the relaxed POSCAR, POTCAR and maelas.py files in the same folder where you want to generate the input files for VASP run.
+Copy the relaxed POSCAR and POTCAR in the same folder where you want to generate the input files for VASP run.
 In the terminal, after going to this folder then type

-python3 maelas.py -g -i POSCAR_rlx -k 70 -n 7 -s 0.01
+maelas -g -i POSCAR_rlx -k 70 -n 7 -s 0.01

-where -g indicates that you want to generate input VASP files for the calculation of anisotropic magnetostriction coefficients, -i POSCAR_rlx is the initial relaxed POSCAR file (you can name it whatever you want), -k 40 is the length parameter that determines a regular mesh of k-points, -n 7 means that it will generate 7 distorted states for each magentostriction mode and -s 0.01 is the maximum strain applied for distorting the structure.
+where -g indicates that you want to generate input VASP files for the calculation of anisotropic magnetostriction coefficients, -i POSCAR_rlx is the initial relaxed POSCAR file (you can name it whatever you want), -k 40 is the length parameter that determines a regular mesh of k-points, -n 7 means that it will generate 7 distorted states for each magentostriction mode and -s 0.01 is the maximum value of the parameter epsilon for the strain tensor to generate the distorted POSCAR files.
 It will generate the following files:

 POSCAR_A_B (volume-conserving distorted cell where A=magnetostriction mode, B=1,...,n distorted cell for each magentostriction mode)